dangngocduc/flutter_paging/README.md

 To create a `PagingListView` or `PagingGridView` you will need create class which extended from `PageKeyedDataSource`.

 When extended from `PageKeyedDataSource`, you will need `override` 2 methods is 'loadInitial' and 'loadPageAfter`.

-Output of those function is a Tuple2 with item1 is `List<D>` is List of data, end item2 is next page index.extended
+Output of those function is a Tuple2 with item1 is List<D> is List of data, end item2 is next page index.

 Example: if your list start with page index is 0.
 -> on loadInitial output is Tuple2([...], 1) 1 is next page when load more item.